No Kum-sok: Post-defection life

 In 1954, No immigrated to the United States, where he met Vice President Richard Nixon.
 After immigrating, he anglicized his name to "Kenneth H. Rowe".
 In 1957, he was joined in the U.S. by his mother, who had defected to South Korea earlier in 1951.
 He subsequently graduated from the University of Delaware with degrees in mechanical and electrical engineering.
 He married an émigré from Kaesong, North Korea; they raised two sons and a daughter, and he became a U.S. citizen.
 He worked as an aeronautical engineer for Grumman, Boeing, Pan Am, General Dynamics, General Motors, General Electric, Lockheed, DuPont, and Westinghouse.

-There were repercussions for No's defection, according to Captain Lee Un-yong, a Korean People's Army Air and Anti-Air Force flight instructor who defected to South Korea two years after No. In the 1970s, General Wan-yong, the top commander of the Korean People's Army Air and Anti-Air Force, was demoted, and five of No's air force comrades and commanders were executed.
-One of those killed was Lieutenant Kun Soo-sung, No's best friend and fellow pilot.
-No's parents would have also been punished for their son's defection, but his father was already dead (having been killed in the Korean War) and his mother had already defected to the South.
+There were repercussions for No's defection, according to Captain Lee Un-yong, a flight instructor with the Korean People's Army Air and Anti-Air Force who defected to South Korea two years after No. In the 1970s, General Wan-yong, the top commander of the Korean People's Army Air and Anti-Air Force, was demoted, and five of No's comrades and commanders in the air force were executed.
+Among those killed was Lieutenant Kun Soo-sung, No's best friend and fellow pilot.
+No's parents would have also faced punishment for their son's defection; however, his father had already died in the Korean War, and his mother had defected to the South.
 The fate of No's uncle and the rest of his family remains unknown.

 One of the pilots and a friend in his squadron, O Kuk-ryol, became a general and was considered by some the second most powerful man in North Korea.

 In 1996, he wrote and published a book, A MiG-15 to Freedom, about his defection and previous life in North Korea.
 No retired in 2000 after working 17 years as an aeronautical engineering professor at Embry–Riddle Aeronautical University.
 A biography of No by Blaine Harden was published in 2015 as The Great Leader and the Fighter Pilot: The True Story of the Tyrant Who Created North Korea and The Young Lieutenant Who Stole His Way to Freedom.
 Harden had interviewed No and had access to newly released intelligence about him.